 To be effective, instructional objectives should be:

 - Specific.
 Instructional objectives should precisely describe what is expected of a learner.
-For example, the learner will be able to deal with irritable customers, is not a specific objective.
+For example, the learner will be able to deal with irritable customers, which is not a specific objective.
 This could be made better by stating how the learner will deal with the irritable customer.

 - Measurable.
-A measureable instructional objective is one that can be observed or one that generates data points.
+A measurable instructional objective is one that can be observed or one that generates data points.
 For example, the learner will apply compassion skills to handle irritable customers and log and report the outcome of each call by the end of the month.
 The learner’s log offers data about how the customers reacted to the technique.

 - Attainable.
 Learners cannot feel defeated by the intended outcomes of the learning objectives.
 Instructional objectives should not ask learners to prove themselves under unfeasible circumstances.
 Give learners ample time to prove their new skills.
 For example, in the objective above, the learner has one month to prove he or she is effectively exercising the new skills.
 This is ample time for the learner to do so.